iCliniq Logo

 Welcome to icliniq.com.

-1. Organic acid tests are useful for the detection of inborn errors of metabolism in newborns and these test does not have clear clinical usefulness in adults.
+1. Organic acid tests are useful for the detection of inborn errors of metabolism in newborns, and these tests do not have clear clinical usefulness in adults.

-2. If you had a serious inborn error of metabolism, then one of your internal organs such as the kidney or liver had shown significant failure in laboratory tests at your age.
+2. If you had a serious inborn error of metabolism, then one of your internal organs, such as the kidney or liver, would have shown significant failure in laboratory tests at your age.

-3. Unfortunately, some clinics or companies use such tests inappropriately to sell unapproved treatments like antioxidants therapy.
-So, we do not trust consider that.
+3. Unfortunately, some clinics or companies use such tests inappropriately to sell unapproved treatments like antioxidant therapy.
+So, we do not consider that.

-4. As you said your EEG (electroencephalogram) was abnormal with epileptic waves.
+4. As you said, your EEG (electroencephalogram) was abnormal with epileptic waves.
 It is an important note because many of your unwell feelings may be related to this issue.
-So, are you taking anti-epileptic for to relieve the symptoms.
+So, are you taking anti-epileptics to relieve the symptoms?

 6. Your EMG (electromyography) result is also important.
 If a muscle biopsy has been recommended, do it, please.
-It is also useful for your concern about the mitochondrial problem as some of them show diagnostic evidence in muscle biopsy.
+It is also useful for your concern about the mitochondrial problem, as some of them show diagnostic evidence in a muscle biopsy.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!